ROCm/rocWMMA/docs/installation.rst

 * Use ad hoc tests to focus on a specific set of parameters.
 * Manually adjust the test cases coverage.

-GEMM Test Verbosity and Output Redirection
+Test verbosity and output redirection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 GEMM tests support logging arguments that can be used to control verbosity and output redirection.